TRI-AMDD/beep/docs_src/Command Line Interface/3 - featurize.md

   -f, --featurize-with TEXT       Specify a featurizer to apply by class name,
                                   e.g. HPPCResistanceVoltageFeatures.
 To apply
                                   more than one featurizer, use multiple -f
                                   <FEATURIZER> commands.
-To applyall core BEEP
+To apply sets ofcore
+                                  BEEP featurizers, pass either 'all_features'
+                                  for all features or'all_targets' for all
-                                  featurizers, pass the value 'all'.
-Note if 'all_features' or 'all_targets' is passed,
+                                  targets (features which can be used as targets).
+Note if 'all_features' or
+                                  'all_targets' is passed, other -f
-                                  other -f featurizers will be ignored.
-All feautrizers are attempted to apply with
+                                  featurizers will be ignored.
+All feautrizers
+                                  are attempted to apply with default
-                                  default hyperparameters; to specify your own
+                                  hyperparameters; to specify your own
                                   hyperparameters, use --featurize-with-
                                   hyperparams.Classes from installed modules
                                   not in core BEEP can be specified with the